stactools-packages/template/README.md

 4. Rewrite this README to provide information about how to use your subpackage.
 5. Update the LICENSE with your company's information (or whomever holds the copyright).
 6. Update the envionment name in `environment.yml`.
+7. Update the environment variables in `.github/workflows/release.yml` to the appropriate values to publish for your organization.